abysmal-user/project-one-elk/README.md

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the VMs on the network and system system metrics.
-- Filebeat watches log files that you specify and collects log events
+- _TODO: What does Filebeat watch for?_
-- Metricbeat will record System CPU usage, memory, file system, disk operations, and network usage statistics.
+- _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.